What is Botox®?

 The worst that people generally experience is some pain at the injection sites and/or headache, and maybe some symptoms of a cold or upper respiratory virus.
-We will prescribe a pain medication if necessary.
+We will prescribe pain medication if necessary.
 Bruising is uncommon but possible.
 Even more rarely, there could be some temporary eyelid drooping.
-If you were to notice that, immediately let us know, because there is a treatment for it.
+If you were to notice that, immediately let us know because there is a treatment for it.

-How Long Do The Results From Botox® Last?
+How Long Does Botox® Last?